rwieruch/blog_robinwieruch_content/blog/react-testing-jest/index.md

 ---
-title: "How to test React Components with Jest"
+title: "How to test React with Jest"
 description: "Learn how to test your React application with Jest.
 Jest will be used as a test runner & testing library for unit, integration, and Snapshot Tests in a React with Webpack application ..."
 date: "2019-07-16T13:56:46+02:00"
 categories: ["React", "JavaScript", "Tooling", "Webpack", "Babel", "Jest"]